Supporting military service member quality of life, mental health, wellness and morale.

 Examples of programming that may be funded through grants from the Favored Few Fund include purchasing school supplies for junior enlisted, filling and maintaining the on-base food pantry, deployed family picnics and events, as well as educational and support programs.

 “Spokane is such a supportive military town.
-When groups want to put on a mental health supporting event, take families to a ball game, do a picnic or something, it usually falls outside of ‘big Air Force’ funding, so they have to go out and ask for donations,” Duranona added.
+When groups want to put on a mental health supporting event, take families to a ball game, do a picnic etc, it usually falls outside of ‘big Air Force’ funding, so they have to ‘solicit and fund raise for donations,” Duranona added.

 “People here are always willing to chip in, so this fund creates a supply for those type of quality of life, morale-boosting events.”